 In 1994, the press moved from Harvard Square to Farmington, ME and became affiliated with the University of Maine at Farmington.
 The press educates up to 14 interns per year through individual writing apprenticeships.

 The press remains true to its original mission to publish and support women poets.
-It also is committed to publishing a diversity of poets including both beginning and established poets, and a diversity of poetic voices and styles by men, women, and transgendered poets of all ethnic backgrounds.
+It also is committed to publishing a diversity of poets including both beginning and established poets, and a diversity of poetic voices and styles by men, women, and non-binary poets of all ethnic backgrounds.